aurorascharff/rsc-workshop/STEPS-6h.md

 - Next.js is a React metaframework that includes server components, server component by default.
 - Console.log page.tsx
 - Make (intro)/client-server/page.tsx
-- What are these synaxes?
+- What are these syntaxes?
 Route group, could be used for authenticated routes for example.
 - Link to client-server in page.tsx
 - Make ServerComponent inside client-server/_components and give it styles, add to page.tsx
 - ServerComponent console log